Word Affect Intensities

-The scores range from -1 to 1.
-Since degree of emotion is a unipolar scale, we linearly transform the the -1 to 1 scores to scores in the range 0 to 1.
+The scores range from -1 (least emotion intensity) to 1 (the most emotion intensity).
+Since degree of emotion is a unipolar scale, we linearly transform the -1 to 1 scores to scores in the range 0 (least emotion intensity) to 1 (the most emotion intensity).
 We refer to the full list of words along with their real-valued scores of affect intensity as the {\it NRC Affect Intensity Lexicon}.
-The lexicon has about 12,000 entries with about 1500 entries for each of the eight emotions.
-Table \ref{tab:examples} shows some example entries from the lexicon.
-Figure \ref{fig:anger-histo} shows the histogram of word--anger intensities.
-Observe that the intensity scores have a normal distribution.
-The histograms for other emotions have a similar shape.
-The lexicon is made freely available for, non-commercial, research purposes.\footnote{www.saifmohammad.com/WebPages/AffectIntensity.htm}